sagotoons/fuzzytools/README.md

 - Floor with shadow only
 - World shader with stylized background
 - Sunlight and rim light
-- Optimize EEVEE settings like AO, Shadows and Bloom
+- Optimize EEVEE settings like AO, Shadows and Bloom in Legacy, or Ray Tracing in Next

 ### [2.
 Fuzzy View](https://github.com/sagotoons/fuzzytools/wiki/Fuzzy-View)
 Quick access to different viewport and hair settings, including: